marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Argument**: See Function

+**Array**: A simple type of *container* not actually available in Python (though see Numpy arrays in session 7), but commonly used in other languages.
+Arrays are a bit like lists, but (a) often have a fixed number of elements, and (b) normally require all elements to be of the same type.

 **Boolean**: A Boolean value (named after the mathematician George Bool) is one that can only have one of two values, normally expressed as True or False.

 **Breakpoint**: See Debugger.
 A point set in a program to force the debugger to stop running at full speed and enter line-at-a-time mode.